guardian/workflow-frontend/README.md

   * Install [SBT](http://www.scala-sbt.org/)
   * Get an account in the [aws-cms-workflow](https://aws-cms-workflow.signin.aws.amazon.com/console) AWS account
   * Set your region in the AWS console (drop-down menu in the top right corner) - you probably want to choose Ireland.
   * Create your own CloudFormation stack, using the developer template in `cloudformation/dev-template.json`.
 NB: Enter a unique stack name in the "Stage" parameter, e.g. "DEV-{username}"
   * Query the stack outputs (can be found in the Outputs tab for your stack in the AWS Console), and copy the values into `conf/local.conf` using the following template:

-  * Google OAuth2 credentials can be found at https://console.developers.google.com/project/apps~gu-workflow
+    ```
       aws {
         key = "{AwsId}"
         secret = "{AwsSecret}"
         flex.notifications.queue = "{SqsQueueUrl}"
       }
       db {
         default {
           url="jdbc:postgresql://{DatabaseHost}:5432/workflow"
           user=???
           password=???
         }
       }
       google {
         clientId=???
         clientSecret=???
       }
       # Uncomment the line below if you want to see SQL queries in the log
       # logger.scala.slick.jdbc.JdbcBackend.statement=DEBUG
+    ```

+    * Google OAuth2 `clientId` and `clientSecret` credentials can be found at https://console.developers.google.com/project/apps~gu-workflow

+  * Setup and install client-side dependencies:

+    ```
+      ./prototype/setup.sh
+    ```

 Running the application